© ALESSANDRO BIANCHI/Reuters/Corbis

 - Presides at beatification and canonization ceremonies

-- Spreads the word of the Roman Catholic Church through his travels
+- Spreads the beliefs of the Roman Catholic Church through his travels

 - Writes documents that define the Catholic Church's official position on issues facing the world